 Lightweight insulation that doesn’t add a ton of weight or bulk but does help considerably with warmth, the Therminal fits comfortably under a hardshell or can be worn by itself, keeping in precious heat on the coldest days.
+It has two front pockets perfect for stuffing with small essentials or for keeping your hands warm.

 The MIPS-reinforced helmet comes with a built-in 50-lumen tail light, a small visor to help with rain, a huge range of adjustment settings, and an easy way to lock to your bike when you run into a store or friend’s house.
 I find it easy to put a small hat underneath, on the cold days.